Harfenlabor/harfenlabor.com/exampleSite/content/research/report-on-the-convening-in-roma-14-16-december-2016.md

 ***

-String maker <span id="person_tag">Mimmo Peruffo</span> (Vicenza), offered his expertise in pointing out the possible nature of the strings on the Barberini Harp.
+String maker <span id="person_tag">Mimmo Peruffo</span> (<span id="map_tag">Vicenza</span>), offered his expertise in pointing out the possible nature of the strings on the Barberini Harp.
 In his experience, the string breaking point is at frequencies of and above 260 Hz per metre.

 ***

-<span id="person_tag">Adam Lowe</span> from Madrid was then included in the conversation via Skype, to talk about the complex 3D scan of the Barberini Harp he made with his team from FACTUM arte.
+<span id="person_tag">Adam Lowe</span> from <span id="map_tag">Madrid</span> was then included in the conversation via Skype, to talk about the complex 3D scan of the Barberini Harp he made with his team from FACTUM arte.
 The Convening participants were able to see [an account of this process](https://vimeo.com/230969290/9cd27df65e), in a short film and  photographic prints by Studio Armin Linke, shown on the previous day.
 The external appearance of the instrument can be precisely reconstructed following the 3D scan.

 ***